creepone/tasks/README.md

        }
 	}

 Patches are submitted from all clients.
-When requesting sync data, a client sends the latest patch id he got and gets all the patches submitted later.
+When requesting sync data, a client sends the latest patch id he got and gets all the patches submitted later (with the exception of out-of-order patches, see Syncing).

 The current set of tasks can always be reconstructed from the **complete** set of patches.
 However, when a patch is being applied, only for some tasks a history has to be traversed again.
 If the client timestamp of the patch is higher than the timestamp of the current version, it can simply be applied on the top of it.